Choose to cultivate a free, accessible inner allay called: Self-Compassion and a powerful act of kindness, conscious breath.

 Some say they can’t afford to (translation there isn’t enough time not money).
 Some fear if they stop, well, they may never restart.

 There are lots of strategies & resources I could share with you here that would offer some direction.
 And today, I am inspired to share an invitation for something not taught in the mainstream of life.
-Self-Compassion.
+Self-Compassion and the powerful act of conscious breath.
 We’re all well versed in the value of acting & doing.
 Even wise actions that will help us cross the river of change and transition.

-However, we’re not often exposed to a skill set that is focused on our inner doing, actually how we’re being.
-This involves our inner dialogue & the frame(s) for viewing ourselves in a broader context of life.
-Learning how to BE with ourselves differently.
+However, we’re not often exposed to skill sets that are focused on our inner doing, actually how we’re being.
+This involves learning how to BE with ourselves differently.

 There have been many great works offered through the mindfulness movement & Brene Brown’s work on vulnerability & shame.
-Eastern traditions have permeated our culture in a positive way.
-Helping us to reconnect with our holistic nature.
-These have deep rich layers to support the inner work for living a full, enriching life.
-Each offers immense wisdom to assist our journey of transitions.
+Eastern traditions have permeated our culture in a positive way, helping us to reconnect with our holistic nature.
+These all have rich layers of wisdom to support the inner work for living a full, enriching life as we ride the wave of transitions.